yw0106/Exercise/README.md

 # Exercise

 This is an Android **exercise** application.
 It fetches a list of items from a public API using Retrofit.
-The app makes use of as nested `RecyclerView` to present the grouped items.
+The app makes use of a nested `RecyclerView` to present the grouped items.

 ## Screenshots